 As an owner, it's your responsibility to stay on top of your dog's recovery and make sure that those wounds heal up nicely.

 What does dog neutering aftercare entail?
 How long does it take for dogs to get back to normal?
-What kind of gear will you need?
+When to take the cone off your dog?

 If you've never cared for a dog after surgery, it can be a daunting task to prepare for.
 Luckily, we have you covered.
 Here's some useful information that can help your furry friend's post-surgery healing go off without a hitch.